danielkoll/danielkoll.github.io/_pages/about.md

 <!-- .... -->
 	<li>
 	<em>August 2024</em>
     	Putting a new spin on the habitable zone ...
 Our <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ad54c1">new study</a>, led by Ruizhi Zhan, investigates the atmospheric dynamics of habitable planets around White Dwarfs.
 These planets are likely tidally locked but also rotate extremely rapidly, which gives rise to a new regime of atmospheric dynamics we call 'Bat rotation' and which we explain using shallow-water theory.
-Although it's still unclear whether planets around White Dwarfs are common, our results show that such planets would be extremely attractive targets for atmospheric characterization via JWST thermal phase curves.
+Although it's still unclear whether planets around White Dwarfs are common, our results show that such planets would be attractive targets for atmospheric characterization via JWST thermal phase curves.
 	</li>
 <!-- .... -->
 <!-- .... -->